 - Monthly electronic events and news notice (get on our mailing list by writing email@example.com)

-- Consulting on how to help make your multi-family building or neighborhood become more sustainable and regenerative.
+- Consulting on how to help make your multi-family building or neighborhood become more sustainable

 - Public events on a variety of sustainable urban living strategies: socially, economically and ecologically.

 - Sponsorship and/or participation in workshops, trainings, conferences, permaculture events, and faires to expand public awareness about more cooperative and ecologically living.

 - Networking and events that strengthen the local eco-neighborhood and intentional community movements.